craftcms/docs/docs/cloud/diagnostics.md

 | `503` | `x-gateway-flow: /origin/fetch/error` and `Retry-After` | Origin compute was temporarily throttled.
 Honor `Retry-After` before retrying a safe request. |
 | `504` | `x-gateway-flow: /origin/fetch/error` | Origin work exceeded the [request duration limit](quotas.md#requests-responses).
 Reduce the work performed during the request. |
 | `5xx` | No `x-gateway-flow` | The failure may have occurred before the request reached the gateway.
 Preserve the Ray IDs and `Retry-After`, if present, when contacting support. |

-Log these fields individually from trusted server-side code.
-Do not log query strings unless you have removed sensitive values.
-Never dump complete request headers, environment variables, or credentials.
-In particular, never log the Craft Cloud signing key, GraphQL tokens, or other secrets.